nazmul-nhb/nhb-toolbox-docs/docs/utilities/misc/class-methods.md

 ## Quick Overview

-- **getInstanceMethodNames:** Lists names of all instance methods declared directly on a class.
+- **getInstanceMethodNames:** Lists names of all instance methods declared directly on a class prototype
-- **getStaticMethodNames:** Lists static method names declared on the class itself.
+- **getStaticMethodNames:** Lists static method names declared on the class itself
+- **getInstanceGetterNames:** Lists names of all instance getters declared directly on a class prototype
+- **getStaticGetterNames:** Lists static getter names declared on the class itself
-- **countInstanceMethods/countStaticMethods:** Get instance/static method counts.
+- **countInstanceMethods/countStaticMethods:** Get instance/static method counts
-- **getClassDetails:** Get comprehensive info (names & counts).
+- **getClassDetails:** Get comprehensive info (methods, getters, names & counts)
-- All return values are sorted alphabetically.
+- All return values are sorted alphabetically

 ---